thingsboard/thingsboard.github.io/_includes/docs/tutorials/validate-incoming-telemetry.md

 As an example, we validate temperature readings received from a Thermometer sensor and ensure that only values within the supported range are stored in the database.

+The guide is introductory and focuses on demonstrating the core platform capabilities rather than building configurations from scratch.
+For this reason, predefined rule chain configurations are provided and imported during the setup process.

+After importing these configurations into your ThingsBoard instance, you can explore their structure, logic, and behavior, and later adapt them for your own use cases.

 <hr>

 ## Use case